fbpx

 What does the dentist look for?

-Are cleanings performed in the same visit?
+Are cleanings and exams performed on the same visit?

 Yes.
 We may perform a cleaning, which removes all plaque and tartar buildup from your teeth, in the same visit.
 A cleaning promotes brighter smiles and fresher breath and helps reduce the risk of gum disease.